 Get Jennifer’s recipe on Delicious Everyday by clicking here.

-READ NEXT: CAN VEGANS EAT MISO SOUP?
+READ NEXT: IS MISO VEGAN?

 Vegan Rigatoni with Saffron, Capers and Tomatoes from Lazy Cat Kitchen